0x1eef/geoip/README.md

 ## Features

 * Retrieve public IP address
+* Retrieve hostname associated with an IP address
+* Retrieve ISP associated with an IP address
-* Retrieve the following information associated with an IP address:
+* Retrieve city, and country associated with an IP address
-	* Hostname
-	* Internet Service Provider (ISP)
-	* City
-	* Country

 # Install